 Content Should Be Simple but Compelling

-Think Twitter-length for your meta descriptions: 155-160 characters is what you can fit before the rest gets cut off in the preview.
+Think Twitter-length for your meta description: 155-160 characters is what you can fit before the rest gets cut off in the preview.
 Use these characters wisely.
 Write them in a way that’s easy to read and “teases” the content of the page you’re linking to (without revealing so much that they don’t need to click at all).

 Ready to get more site traffic from well-done SEO?
 Write quality meta descriptions and you’ll be well on your way.